arminc/terraform-ecs/deployment/README.md

 ### Task Definition global

-The Task Definition is global on AWS.
-It means when you create a Task Definition with the name *test* you can not remove it.
-Even when you get rid of it in the UI the next time you create a Task Definition with the name *test* it will have a revision number that is +1 of the previous version.
+The Task definition is global on AWS.
+It means that when you create a Task definition with the name *test* you can not remove it.
+Even when you get rid of it in the UI the next time you create a Task definition with the name *test* it will have a revision number that is +1 of the previous version.

 ## TODO